 After World War I, people wanted to let loose.
 The roaring 1920s would see corsets being banished and complicated dresses pushed to the back of the closet.

-In 1926 Gabrielle “Coco” Chanel, a French couturier, published a picture of a short, simple black dress in American Vogue.
+In 1926 Coco Chanel published a picture of a short, simple black dress in American Vogue.
 It was calf-length and straight, and a revolution in terms of women’s clothing.

 The simple design made it accessible for women of all social classes, while still being chic and attractive.
 The legend of the little black dress (and Coco Chanel) was born.